 Hospitals must implement the measures necessary to prevent the transmission of Ebola virus disease.
+The quantity of material to be provided can differ by a hospital as designated for the management of patients with confirmed Ebola virus disease3.

 Last, it is important to remind clinicians and prevention and control teams of Québec hospitals that other infectious diseases can occur upon return from travel, which may require additional prevention and control measures and investigations.